-There are thousands of ways we can express our thoughts and emotions through body language.
+Eye contact is one of the ways we can express our thoughts and emotions through body language.
 The body gives us so many cues and signals subconsciously.
 Almost every moving part of the body can contain some message.

 I find the easiest way to learn, remember, and use body language techniques is to think of 7 Points of Impression.
 Your goal for these 7 Points of Impression is to minimize people’s misperceptions of your body language.
 The more you observe others 7 Points of Impression, the more you control the impressions you make on others.
 These 7 Points of Impression help you to spark a connection through your nonverbal communication to create satisfying relationships.